 Ensure you get the proper travel health insurance if you decide to travel while pregnant.
 Check for one that covers pregnancy-related complications and also hospital care in case your baby comes prematurely.
 Go to your healthcare provider for advice on getting vaccinated while you are pregnant.
 For the most part, pregnant women are advised to stay away from living vaccines like measles but inactive vaccines can be safe.

 Malaria is one of the biggest concerns for pregnant mothers and their unborn babies, especially when you travel to tropical climate regions.
 You should therefore consider avoiding travel to such areas or get expert advice on the best anti-malaria prevention measures and appropriate medication for pregnant women.

-Travelling when you have a pre-existing medical condition
+Traveling when you have a pre-existing medical condition

 Doing research on location-specific health risks before you travel is very important.
 You should be able to find a guide on travel security in relation to the health risks that is specific to your desired destination.
 This will help you understand more the health risks you will face or be susceptible to when you travel to that specific country/location.
-You also get the chance to take up preventive measures and reduce the risks of medical related issues once you arrive at the travel/vacation destination.
+You also get the chance to take up preventive measures and reduce the risks of medical-related issues once you arrive at the travel/vacation destination.